Karen E. Willcox, PhD, NAE, MNZM

 I was born and raised in Auckland, New Zealand.
 I am a first-generation college student, the daughter of an air-conditioning fitter and a secretary, neither of whom finished high school.
 The first time I left New Zealand was in 1994, when I travelled to Boston to begin graduate school at MIT.
 As the first of my entire family and extended family to attend college, I fully appreciate the challenges facing today's first-generation college students: the overwhelming uncertainty of choosing a degree path, the financial need to work a part-time job during studies, the difficulty in navigating all those extra things like finding a summer internship, the challenge of being far from home, and the general burden of meeting your family's expectations while knowing that they can't possibly understand what you're going through.
 I am incredibly fortunate to have had some amazing mentors through my career, and that has instilled in me a lifelong commitment to mentoring.

 I am passionate about engineering and the contribution it makes to society.
 Engineers have literally built the world around us.
 They have made our lives better in countless ways and they have enabled the human race to make superhuman achievements.
 I am inspired to advance the impact of engineering on the world through my research that sits at the interfaces of engineering, mathematics, and computation.
 I also have a strong commitment to teaching and education.
 Every day I am inspired to be a part of educating the next generation of engineers.
 I am also passionate about the role that engineering thinking and technology can play in advancing education more broadly.
-I have an unwavering commitment to building a more diverse and more inclusive professional community.
+I have an unwavering commitment to building a strong STEM pieline and a strong professional community.
 Diversity of perspective is a driving part of my research group — the group brings together students with different backgrounds (engineering, mathematics, computer science, physics), different nationalities (Belgium, Canada, China, Colombia, Germany, India, New Zealand, Romania, Ukraine, USA), and different life experiences.
 We all learn from each other every day, and that drives us towards excellence.

 May 2024